martonorova/bizt-prot-hf/README.md

 `python server.py -h localhost -p 5150 -k privkey.pem`

-*Note:* Rigth after starting the server, it will ask for the password for the private key to be able decrypt incoming login requests.
+*Note:* Rigth after starting the server, it will ask for the password of the private key to be able decrypt incoming login requests.

 #### Environment Variables